COVID-19

 The duration of this program is expected to take 20 months in total.

-The first 18 months will be spent training at CAE and Jazz’s partner flight school in Ontario.
-There you will complete your Integrated Airline Transport Pilot License (iATPL) training.
+The first 18 months will be spent training at Cygnet Aviation Academy LP in Kingston, Ontario.
+There you will complete your Integrated Airline Pilot License Program.

 The following 2 months will be spent at CAE Toronto, in Mississauga, Ontario.
-There you will complete a CRJ 200 type rating.
+There you will complete CRJ type training.

 This training program is a full-time commitment.
 You will be expected to attend training an average of 5 days per week.
 Due to weather delays, you may be asked to attend 6 days per week as necessary.